utiasSTARS/utiasSTARS.github.io/_pages/adaptive-graph-traversal.md

 ---

 # Adaptive Planning in Large Unstructured Environments with Correlated Traversability Costs
-Paper submitted to the Robotics and Automation Letters (RA-L) journal and the International Conference on Robotics and Automation (ICRA 2022).
+Paper currently under review to appear in the Robotics and Automation Letters (RA-L) and to be presented at the International Conference on Robotics and Automation (ICRA 2022).

 ## Supplementary material: simulated kilometre-long traverse using orbital maps of Jezero Crater, Mars

 We test our adaptive traversal framework on real orbital maps of Jezero Crater, on Mars.
 This is where NASA's Mars 2020 Perseverance rover has landed in February 2021.
 The following grayscale map spans a surface area of 7.3 kilometres by 4.2 kilometres and has a resolution of 5 metres per pixel.
-The region used for the current experiment is shaded in red and the Perseverance rover landing location is marked for reference.
+The region used for the current experiment is shaded in red and the Perseverance rover landing location is indicated for reference.

 {::nomarkdown}
 <div style='text-align:center'>